tanqy627/IoTSupplyChainTracing/docs/dataset.md

 ## Non-Redistribution Policy

-Raw PCAP files, full DNS query logs, device MAC addresses, local IP addresses, absolute local file paths, LLM validation data, model-output caches, and API keys are intentionally excluded from this repository.
+Raw PCAP files, full DNS query logs, device MAC addresses, local IP addresses, absolute local file paths, model-output caches, and API keys are intentionally excluded from this repository.
 Users should obtain raw datasets from the original sources and run the preprocessing pipeline locally.